3: The Dale Earnhardt Story: Copyright infringement controversy

-The script of this film was not approved by Earnhardt's widow, Teresa Earnhardt and the Earnhardt Family.
+The script of this film was not approved by Earnhardt's widow, Teresa Earnhardt.
 The film, although capturing the essence of Earnhardt, is inaccurate in many of the events seen in it.
+As an example, the film depicts Earnhardt beginning his permanent relationship with his long time car owner Richard Childress immediately after leaving the #2 once Jim Stacy purchased the team; while Earnhardt did join with Childress after leaving Stacy, he spent the subsequent two seasons driving the #15 for Bud Moore Engineering before rejoining Childress to drive the #3.

-Richard Childress, the former car owner and team owner of Earnhardt, sued ESPN for copyright infringement with its use of the "3" logo.
+Childress also sued ESPN for copyright infringement with its use of the "3" logo.
 In December 2005, the lawsuit was settled out of court.